 Giving Cognition a Bad Name

 As if that were not enough, there is now emerging on a number of fronts—nicely summarized in Paul Tough's most recent book, How Children Succeed—a belief that our nation's educational focus on cognition has been misguided.
 Rather than focusing our energies on the academic curriculum, or on academic-intervention programs for the poor, we need to turn our attention to the development of qualities of character or personality, like perseverance, self-monitoring, and flexibility.
-As much as or more than the cognitive, the argument goes, these are the qualities that account for success...
+As much as or more than the cognitive, the argument goes, these are the qualities that account for success in school and life.

 The importance of traits like perseverance and flexibility is indisputable, but what concerns me is that the advocates for character education seem to accept without question the reductive notion of cognition that runs through our education policies, and by accepting it, further affirm it.
 The problem is exacerbated by the aforementioned way economists carve up and define mental activity.
 If cognition is represented by scores on ability or achievement tests, then anything not captured in those scores (like the desired qualities of character) is, de facto, noncognitive.
 We're now left with a pinched notion of cognition and a reductive dichotomy to boot.

 This downplaying of the cognitive and the simplistic construction of the cognitive vs. noncognitive could have some troubling implications for education, especially the education of the children of the poor.